shawalli/shython/README.md

 Buffers are backed by files, so that they persist between sessions.
 As such, it is possible to handle buffers in a variety of ways.
 For instance, a buffer can be edited by an external editor and re-executed during a session.
 A buffer can be version controlled.
 A buffer from a previous session can be re-opened by Shython by passing the buffer's path to the 'badd' command.

-Anything run in a buffer is scoped globally, meaning that classes, methods, and variables created in the buffer will persist in the interpreter after the buffer can been executed.
+Anything run in a buffer is scoped globally, meaning that classes, methods, and variables created in the buffer will persist in the interpreter after the buffer has been executed.
 For example, if you create a class 'Foo' in a buffer and run it, you can create an instance of foo from the interpreter command line.

 ### Buffer Commands
 Shython commands are detected by the interpreter when an interpreter line starts with a colon.
 A table describing the current Shython commands is included below.